-“She’s right,” Gabe said on a sigh, backing away.
-“You should rest before we leave in the morning.
-It’s already a risk, going to speak with Charlie’s partners about the companies and assets.
-We need to be sharp and focused.”
+“She’s right,” Gabe said, backing away.
+“You should get some sleep before tomorrow.
+It’s already a risk going to speak with Charlie’s partners about the companies and assets.
+We need to be sharp.
+This other stuff can wait.”

-Allie climbed out of bed and switched on the rattling box fan before settling back onto the mattress.
-I rolled my eyes, recognizing the noisy action was meant to drown out anything Gabe might overhear.
+She hopped over me and switched on the rattling box fan before climbing back onto the mattress.
+I steeled myself, recognizing the action was meant to drown out anything Gabe might overhear.

 “Dreaming again?” she whispered.

-I flopped to my back.
+I grudgingly flopped onto my side.
 “Why does this crap keep happening?
 I don’t get it.”

 “Maybe you have something in your life you need to address.”

-I propped my hand under my chin.
+I propped my hand against my temple.
 “Like what?”

 Allie gave a look that said, You know exactly what I’m talking about.

-“You think it actually has something to do with Kyle?”
-I huffed.
+My irritation kicked up a notch.
+“You think it actually has something to do with me having feelings for Kyle?”

-I sat up and chewed my lip, guilt daggering my conscience.
-“You believe me though, right?
+The sheets crinkled as I sat up and crossed my legs beneath me, guilt daggering my conscience.
+“You believe me, though, right?
 Even though Gabe and I are in a weird place, you know I don’t have feelings for Kyle.”

 Allie scooted closer and wound her arm through mine.
-“Look, you need some time to sort through the chaos in your life.
-You’ve changed a lot over the past few months, and so much stuff has happened.
+“Look, you need time to sort through the chaos in your life.
+A lot has changed these past few months.
 Let’s just deal with everything one day at a time, starting with this meeting tomorrow.”

-“Fine,” I said on a yawn.
-“As much as I hate to admit it, you’re right.”
+“Fine,” I said with a yawn.
+“As painful as it is to admit, you’re right.”